Aperio Series of Humane Texts

 allow her or him to teach an Aperio seminar instead of his/her regular course.

 4. No more than one Aperio project will be approved each academic year.
-Ordinarily,
+The deadline

-the deadline is the last working day of October.
-If the Steering Committee does not
+is the last working day of October.
+It would be helpful to communicate with the CFH

 Approval Criteria